Color Managed Workflow¶

 If it’s a gray-scale image, convert it to gray-scale.

-In some versions of Firefox, the colours actually look strange: This is a bug in Firefox, which is because it’s color management system is incomplete, save your png, jpg or tiff without an embedded profile to work around this.
+In some versions of Firefox, the colors actually look strange: This is a bug in Firefox, which is because its color management system is incomplete, save your PNG, JPG or TIFF without an embedded profile to work around this.

 If you are preparing for print: